Learn How to

 Get a First in Law

-From a 2:2 to Oxford
+The strategy that propelled me from a 2:2 to Oxford

 I entered law school as a straight-A student, but I finished my first year with a 2:2.
 Throughout the year, my grades were a mixed bag.
 Some essays would come back as a 2:1, and others as a First.
 I had no idea how to consistently replicate my success.
 I tried spending more time in the library and drank way too many cups of coffee.
 And then, I found myself face to face with a 2:2.
 I was the closest I had ever been to failing.